What is AAMI Complete Replacement Cover?

-Only a handful of insurers, like AAMI, offer total replacement cover.
-Our Complete Replacement Cover (CRC) is an Optional Cover for AAMI customers.
-This level of cover can give you peace of mind that we'll repair or rebuild your home as it was, or pay you the amount of the assessed quote to do so, without you having to set a specific sum-insured limit.
+Only a handful of insurers, like AAMI, offer total building replacement cover.
+Our Complete Replacement Cover is an optional cover that can be added to our home and landlord insurance policies.
+This level of cover can give you peace of mind that we'll repair or rebuild your home as it was — or pay you the amount of the assessed quote to do so — without you having to set a specific sum-insured limit.

-Unlike total replacement cost cover, sum-insured cover will insure your home to an amount specified by you.
-It’s standard with most home and contents insurance policies.
-One of the benefits of sum-insured cover is that a claim can usually be settled quickly, often once your insurer has confirmation of your loss.
-However, sum-insured cover can also increase your risk of being underinsured.
-This could happen if the cost of rebuilding your home or replacing your contents is higher than estimated.
-If your estimate comes in higher than your insured amount, you may have to dip into your own pocket for your rebuild or settle for a rebuilt home that’s not quite up to the standard of your old one.
+Unlike Complete Replacement Cover, Sum Insured Cover will insure your home to an amount specified by you.
+It’s standard with most home and contents insurance policies, but can increase your risk of being underinsured — which happens if the cost of rebuilding your home is higher than estimated.
+If your estimate comes in higher than your insured amount, you may have to dip into your own pocket for your rebuild, or settle for a rebuilt home that’s not quite up to the standard of your old one.

 Ways to avoid underinsurance

 Underinsurance occurs when you don’t have enough insurance to rebuild your home, or recover your contents, after an event like fire or theft.
 It’s fairly common, too – approximately 50% of Australian’s don’t have adequate cover for their assets1.
 If you’re concerned about being underinsured, there are a few things you can do to avoid it:

 - Make sure your policy is up to date, and that you know what is and isn’t covered by it.

 - Update your policy to include any additions to your home, such as renovations or fancy inbuilt appliances.